sreejajulakanti/movie_recommendations/README.md

 # movie_recommendations
-A Web Base user-item Movie Recommendation Engine using  in which user will get 5 recommendations based on the search.
+A Web Base user-item Movie Recommendation Engine using content based approach in which user will get 5 recommendations based on the search.
+Here, we used cosine similarity.

 Technologies Used:
 Html , Css , Bootstrap